MourabitElBachir/Coursera_Capstone/The_Battle_of_Neighborhoods_full_report.md

 <img src="images/paris_clusters.png" alt="Paris clusters" >

 **Cluster 1** aggregates neighborhoods with the highest proportion of restaurants in Paris, followed by services and then bars.
-This cluster also has the lowest parks and nature proportional share, indicating that neighborhoods in these areas are highly urbanized parts of the city.
 So the cluster indicate that these regions for some reason are attracting business related to nightlife and food.

 **Cluster 2** aggregates neighborhoods with balanced shares of services, restaurants, bars and clubs.
 This cluster also has a few parks and nature proportional share, indicating that neighborhoods in these areas are also an urbanized parts of the city, indicating high development.